NVIDIA Corp (NVDA)'s Winning Formula: Financial Metrics and Comp

 NVIDIA Corp (NVDA, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
-With shares currently priced at $547.06, NVIDIA Corp has witnessed a daily loss of 0.2%, marked against a three-month change of 16.54%.
+With shares currently priced at $595, NVIDIA Corp has witnessed a daily gain of 4.17%, marked against a three-month change of 41.34%.
 A thorough analysis, underlined by the GF Score, suggests that NVIDIA Corp is well-positioned for substantial growth in the near future.

 What Is the GF Score?